NodeCar/dual-l293d-motor-arduino/README.md

 download from [AFMotor](https://github.com/adafruit/Adafruit-Motor-Shield-library/zipball/master)

+1. Uncompress the ZIP file onto your desktop
+2. Rename the uncompressed folder AFMotor
-1. Check that inside AFMotor is AFMotor.cpp and AFMotor.h files.
+3. Check that inside AFMotor is AFMotor.cpp and AFMotor.h files.
 If not, check the steps above
-2. Place the AFMotor folder into your arduinosketchfolder/libraries folder.
+4. Place the AFMotor folder into your arduinosketchfolder/libraries folder.
 For Windows, this will probably be something like MY Documents/Arduino/libraries for Mac it will be something likeDocuments/arduino/libraries.
 If this is the first time you are installing a library, you'll need to create the libraries folder.
 Make sure to call it libraries exactly, no caps, no other name.
-3. Check that inside the libraries folder there is the AFMotor folder, and inside AFMotor isAFMotor.cpp AFMotor.h and some other files
+5. Check that inside the libraries folder there is the AFMotor folder, and inside AFMotor isAFMotor.cpp AFMotor.h and some other files
-4. Quit and restart the IDE.
+6. Quit and restart the IDE.
 You should now have a submenu called File->Examples->AFMotor->MotorParty